Fire and rescue services

 These risks increase at night and in rural areas.

 Police roadblocks are common.
+These will often happen in major cities after dark.
 You may need to show:

 During the wet season, flooding can make roads impassable.